Miriam Makeba: Politics and perception

 Makeba said that she did not perform political music, but music about her personal life in South Africa, which included describing the pain she felt living under apartheid.
 She once stated "people say I sing politics, but what I sing is not politics, it is the truth", an example of the mixing of personal and political issues for musicians living during apartheid.
 When she first entered the US, she avoided discussing apartheid explicitly, partly out of concern for her family still in South Africa.
 Nonetheless, she is known for using her voice to convey the political message of opposition to apartheid, performing widely and frequently for civil rights and anti-apartheid organisations.
 Even songs that did not carry an explicitly political message were seen as subversive, due to their being banned in South Africa.
 Makeba saw her music as a tool of activism, saying "In our struggle, songs are not simply entertainment for us.
 They are the way we communicate."
+She expressed her political views, and criticism of apartheid in particular, more frequently in later years; her exile, and the death of her daughter, have both been identified as making her more vocal.